openstack/ironic-specs/specs/approved/support-intel-speed-select.rst

   is set by admins in the  flavor's trait they want to boot the baremetal node with.
 Nova in turn updates the Ironic's node information with the trait.

-* No. of socket: This is the no. of sockets per CPU.
+* Number of sockets: This is the number of sockets per CPU.
 Setting Intel SST-PP needs to be done for every socket.

 Both these information can be provided as an argument to the ``configure_intel_speedselect`` deploy step.